mattmcspirit/azurestack/README.md

-Azure Stack Development Kit Configurator 1811.2
+Azure Stack Development Kit Configurator 1901
 ==============

 Version Compatibility
 -----------
 The current version of the ConfigASDK.ps1 script has been **tested with the following versions**:
-* ASDK build **1.1811.0.101 (1811)**
+* ASDK build **1.1901.0.95 (1901)**
-* Azure Stack PowerShell Module **1.6.0**
+* Azure Stack PowerShell Module **1.7.0**

-**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1811, Azure Stack PowerShell 1.6.0. and the new AzureRMProfile 2018-03-01-hybrid.
-A version that supports the older ASDK builds (1803 etc) can be found in the archive folder, however this will not be maintained.
+**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1901, Azure Stack PowerShell 1.7.0. and the new AzureRM PowerShell 2.4.0.
+A version that supports the older ASDK builds (1811 etc) can be found in the archive folder, however this will not be maintained.
 You should upgrade to a later ASDK.

 Description
 -----------